lammps/lammps/doc/src/Packages_details.rst

 **Contents:**

-Several pair styles, a bond style, and integration fixes for coarse-grained models of single- and double-stranded DNA based on the oxDNA model of Doye, Louis and Ouldridge at the University of Oxford.
-This includes Langevin-type rigid-body integrators with improved stability.
+Several pair styles, bond styles, and integration fixes for coarse-grained modelling of single- and double-stranded DNA and RNA based on the oxDNA and oxRNA model of Doye, Louis and Ouldridge.
+The package includes Langevin-type rigid-body integrators with improved stability.

 **Author:** Oliver Henrich (University of Strathclyde, Glasgow).